yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ## Step 4: Initialize headless SDK with the public key

-To initialize the Headless SDK, you need to import Yuno and provide a valid **PUBLIC_API_KEY**.
-If you don't have your API credentials, access the [Developers (Credentials)](doc:developers-credentials) page to check how to retrieve them from the dashboard.
+Import Yuno and provide a valid **PUBLIC_API_KEY** to initialize the Headless SDK.
+If you don't have your API credentials, see the [Developers (Credentials)](doc:developers-credentials) page to check how to retrieve them from the dashboard.

 Create a custom application if you haven't already.
-In the `onCreate()` method of your application class, initialize the SDK by calling the `Yuno.initialize()` function, as shown in the following example:
+In the `onCreate()` method of your application class, initialize the SDK by calling the `Yuno.initialize()` function:

 ```kotlin
 class CustomApplication : Application() {